ibm-cloud-docs/account/faqs-iam.md

 When you establish trust with the Kubernetes service in a trusted profile, you are required to enter information in the `namespace` and `service account` fields.
 You can enter `default` for both.

-For more information, see [Using Trusted Profiles in your Kubernetes and OpenShift Clusters](https://www.ibm.com/cloud/blog/using-trusted-profiles-in-your-kubernetes-and-openshift-clusters) and [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/){: external}.
+For more information, see [Using Trusted Profiles in your Kubernetes and OpenShift Clusters](https://www.ibm.com/blog/using-trusted-profiles-in-your-kubernetes-and-openshift-clusters){: external} and [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/){: external}.

 ## How can I view dynamic members of access groups?
 {: #dynamic-members}